Booking Terms & Conditions

 ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if transportation was included in your package.
 Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Brightwater Holidays.

 You can access The Package Travel and Linked Travel Arrangements Regulations 2018 here: https://www.legislation.gov.uk/uksi/2018/634/contents/made

 17. DATA PROTECTION

 Any such personal data that you provide will be held securely and for the purpose you have provided it, in accordance with both UK General Data Protection Regulation (UK GDPR) and the Data Protection Act (DPA) 2018.

 We must pass the information on to the relevant suppliers of your travel arrangements such as airlines, hotels, transport companies, etc. We will not however, pass any information on to any person not responsible for part of your travel arrangements.
 This applies to any sensitive information that you give to us such as details of any disabilities, or dietary/religious requirements.
 In making a booking, you consent to this information being passed on to the relevant persons only.

 We may need to disclose personal data to a third party within countries outside the European Economic Area (EEA) for the purpose of providing your holiday.
 Controls on data protection in your destination may not be as stringent as in the UK.
 In addition, your data may be disclosed to regulatory bodies or public authorities such as customs or immigration for the purposes of monitoring and/or enforcing compliance with any regulatory rules/codes.

-We will only send you information about special offers, brochures, new holidays, and competitions if you have ‘opted in’ to receive news from Brightwater Holidays Ltd. If you do not wish to receive this information, you can use the ‘unsubscribe’ function at the bottom of any email communication or just let us know.
+We will only send you information about special offers, brochures, new holidays, and competitions if you have ‘opted in’ to receive news from Brightwater Holidays Ltd. If you do not wish to receive this information, you can use the ‘unsubscribe’ function at the bottom of any marketing email or call us.